 Bri-Chem services the drilling sector of the oil and gas industry through its subsidiaries BSL in Canada and BSU and BCL in the USA.
 The business has evolved and prospered by supplying the required drilling fluid products, offering technical solutions, building and fostering relationships along with exceeding customer expectations and growing with the industry.
-Much of the drilling fluids division success is attributed to their comprehensive network of strategically placed and fully stocked warehouses located throughout western Canada and the USA.
-As the drilling activity continues to increase, mud companies desire to use a wholesaler that has adequate inventory in the appropriate regions to fulfill all their project needs.
-BSU is concentrating on geographic expansion in key drilling regions in the USA to gain market share by offering quality service and products in a timely manner.
+Much of the drilling fluids division success is attributed to their comprehensive network of strategically placed and prudently managed warehouses located throughout western Canada and the USA.
+As the drilling activity starts to recover, mud companies have the desire to use a wholesale that has adequate inventory in the appropriate regions t fulfill their projects.

 Drilling activity in major resource plays includes wells drilled vertically, directionally, and with increasing frequency, horizontally in conjunction with multi-stage fracturing technology.
 Horizontal and deeper wells are faced with a range of drilling, stability, pressure and other issues which generally require a greater volume of drilling fluids.
 Horizontal drilling is a technique often utilized in formations like tight gas, tight oil, in heavy oil, and in the oil sands.
 These wells require a significant amount of development and infrastructure costs and have a medium to high drilling complexity requiring more technically advanced fluids to maximize successful drilling.
-The increase in this activity has meant the fluids division has had to expand its product offering to meet demand for this type of drilling application.